 Getting a preschooler dressed can be a cause for morning stress for many parents.
-You might be in a hurry and your child won’t put on his coat without making a tantrum, or he has decided to wear tree pairs of socks today or has buttoned his clothes wrongly and feels betrayed by you when correcting the situation.
+You might be in a hurry and your child won’t put on their coat without making a tantrum, or they have decided to wear three pairs of socks today or has buttoned their clothes wrongly and feels betrayed by you when correcting the situation.
 You might think that the only way around this is dressing your child yourself, because if it’s still such a struggle, it might be too early to be working on self-care skills like dressing.

 Here are some tips for you to help your kid learn how to get dressed:

 - Be supportive and acknowledge progress.
 If you make getting dressed a positive experience, your child will be more likely to cooperate with you.

 - Teach undressing first, as it takes less coordination.